 “The show must go one” illustrates my hunger for music.
 It is also one of my all time favorite songs by Queen.
 And for the show to continue I need MUSIC.
 Any kind of music; my radio is playing the whole day, from the moment I get up, when I get in my car, late at night… and when needed even in the early morning, when the world is still asleep.

 I have assembled for you a list of some of the music pieces that I love most and that I never get tired of hearing.
 The list is a wild mix of all types, styles and periods.
-I hope it inspires you to pick up some tunes that you mare unfamiliar with.
+I hope it inspires you to pick up some tunes that you may be unfamiliar with.
 My typical day may start with Miles Davis’ hard bob jazz (his beautiful 1959 album Kind of Blue, unbelievable I wasn’t even born then, so fresh and revolutionary is the sound), then switch to pop tunes, rock or metal during the day, and listen to Rachmaninoff in the evening – see Anna Federova’s exceptional interpretation of his Second Piano Concerto in the Concert Gebouw in Amsterdam.
 Weeks pass by in which I only listen to Country Music: Billie Jo Spears’ Blanket on the Ground and Johnny Cash can still move me to tears, or Tift Merritt’s Another Country (listen to the guitar on that one!), then switch over to Nusrat Fateh Ali Kahn, one of the greatest vocalists the world has ever seen, singing Qawwali (Sufi Islamic devotional music).
-Or that famous singer Oum Kalsoum who moved Egypt for so long.
+Or that famous singer Oum Kalsoum who moved Egypt and the arabic world.
 And then?
 Back to Neil Young, or fast forward to Republica with Ready to Go.
 Some Scottish Texas, French Erik Satie Trois Gymnopedies or American Van Halen’s Jump.

 Here you can access my all time favorites on Spotify.